seymaguleryuz/radical-group.github.io/_projects/polar-computing.md

 abstract: "Led by the RADICAL Lab the NSF funded Polar Computing Research Coordination Network was tasked with analyzing opportunities and barriers in the uptake of high-performance & distributed computing for polar science.
-Specifically the charge of the RCN was to: (i) Identify opportunities for and barriers to greater uptake of High-Performance and Distributed Cyberinfrastructure by polar sciences, (ii) How to ensure that plans and design for new and existing NSF-funded cyberinfrastructure efforts are cognizant of the needs of the Polar Science community, and (iii) Understand how best to educate a new generation of polar scientists in the skills needed to realize the opportunities and potential of HPDC."
+Specifically the charge of the RCN was to identify opportunities for and barriers to greater uptake of High-Performance and Distributed Cyberinfrastructure by polar sciences,

 ---